-In the early 1960s, the Soviet government decided the two rivers that fed the Aral Sea, the Amu Darya in the south and the Syr Darya in the east, would be diverted to irrigate the desert, in an attempt to grow rice, melons, cereals, and cotton.[ capitalist system again because it's all we know.
+Setting up living, breathing alternatives to the industrial system crafts noncoercive relationships between humans, non-humans and our environments better than unionism and other workerist pursuits ever will.
+Workerism only further ingrains us in the system and makes us dependent on it, and then if we do manage a revolution by some miracle...
+We just reproduce the capitalist system again because it's all we know.
 Working examples of anarchy like self-sufficient food forests are far more revolutionary to me than a union or a protest march.
 All applications of anarchy are important, but I value anarchy that I can see and touch.